xiaomeixw/NoRxJava/README.md

 80.[RxAndroid Tutorial](https://www.raywenderlich.com/141980/rxandroid-tutorial):Reactive programming is not just another API.
 It’s a whole new paradigm and a very useful one.
 RxJava is a reactive implementation used on Android.
 Android is a perfect place to start your exploration of the reactive world.
 It’s made even easier with RxAndroid, a library that wraps asynchronous UI events to be more RxJava like.

+81.[Practical challenges for RxJava learners](https://medium.com/@sergii/practical-challenges-for-rxjava-learners-1821c454de9#.sn4x6mmux):RxJava is a valuable part of Java developer toolset and #1 language improvement framework for Android developers.
+Many of us want to learn it better, read some blogs and sources, but often miss practice to consolidate collected knowledge.
+Below I suggest a way to challenge yourself with coding tasks and improve practical RxJava skills.

 ### 1-2 Video